A-Bisabolol Terpene 101: What It Is, Effects, Benefits, & Uses

 Alpha-bisabolol appears to reduce inflammation in several ways.
 One way is through reducing cytokine protein production.
 Produced by the body and involved in several inflammatory processes, certain cytokines, like IL-1β, IL-6, and TNF-α, are also thought to be linked to pathologic pain.

 Furthermore, a-bisabolol appears to play a role in down-regulating COX-2 enzyme production.
 COX-2 enzymes are instrumental in creating lipids (fats) that promote inflammation and swelling throughout the body.
 This is why many people take prescribed medications like COX-2 inhibitors to prevent systemic inflammatory diseases, like arthritis (common COX-2 inhibitors include NSAIDs and Celebrex).
 However, long term use of COX-2 inhibitors is often “limited by the development of hypertension [high blood pressure], edema [swelling], and congestive heart failure”.
-Therefore, alpha-bisabolol could potentially be a safer treatment for chronic inflammatory conditions.
+Therefore, with more research, alpha-bisabolol could potentially be a safer treatment for chronic inflammatory conditions.

 In addition to its anti-inflammatory effects, alpha-bisabolol has been found to be an effective treatment against bacterial infections like S. aureus and E. coli when combined with antibiotics.
 Thus, a-bisabolol can potentially have profound effects on wound healing.

-Lastly, similarly to some other cannabinoids, alpha-bisabolol seems to play a role in promoting calmness and tranquility.
+Lastly, similarly to some cannabinoids, alpha-bisabolol seems to play a role in promoting calmness and tranquility.
 This makes logical sense why so many people feel calmer and less stressed after drinking chamomile tea.

 Enjoyed this article?
 We’re crazy about cannabis science!
 Stick around and see our unique cannabis cordials!